-- 17. The Member responded to the Complainant's complaint in a letter dated 2022-07-28 whereby the Member provided a timeline of events, context surrounding the complaint, and mitigating factors. - 18.
-The Member states that they had been a member of WASPA in good standing since 2017 and are actively involved in similar regulatory associations globally. - 19.
+- 18. The Member responded to the Complainant's complaint in a letter dated 2022-07-28 whereby the Member provided a timeline of events, context surrounding the complaint, and mitigating factors. - 19.
+The Member states that they had been a member of WASPA in good standing since 2017 and are actively involved in similar regulatory associations globally. - 20.
 The Member states that the website page with URL n.apsspool.net/za linked to the landing page in question was only being promoted from 2022-06-17 to 2022-06-23 at 08h22 CET.
 The Member provides a screenshot of their reporting system which canvasses the date range for the entire month of June 2022.
+One can assume that the Member is in fact referring to the website page with URL https://m.imgur.com, and has mistakenly used the same website page as in complaint 57365. - 21.
 The Member thereafter asserts that despite the date range being set to the entire month of June, it is clear in the three columns marked "Day", "Views" and "Sales" that the service's activity was only recorded between 2022-06-17 and 2022-06-23.
-It can be seen that a total of 815 "Views" were recorded on the landing page during the seven day period in which the advertisement was online.
+It can be seen that a total of 815 "Views" were recorded on the landing page during the seven-day period in which the advertisement was online.
 Furthermore, a total of 301 subscriptions, marked "Sales" were entered into by way of the landing page during this period.
-Therefore, the Member alleges that the advertisement had limited online exposure, as well as limited direct prejudice on the number of consumers. - 20.
+Therefore, the Member alleges that the advertisement had limited online exposure, as well as limited direct prejudice on the number of consumers. - 22.
 The Member confirms that at the date of their formal response to the complaint, none of the 301 subscriptions were active, as the Member had pro-actively and manually terminated all active subscriptions upon learning of the landing page's non-compliance with the WASPA Code of Conduct.
-The Member also confirms that, together with their payment aggregator Worldplay, they are working on offering refunds to all subscribers successfully billed, of which there were only 37 (one of which was the tester). - 21.
+The Member also confirms that, together with their payment aggregator Worldplay, they are working on offering refunds to all subscribers successfully billed, of which there were only 37 (one of which was the tester). - 23.
 The Member alleges that the landing page was never meant to be promoted to Cell C mobile users and as a result of this oversight, the landing page and subsequent subscription flow for a Cell C mobile user was never subjected to the Complainant's internal compliance and quality assurance testing prior to the landing page being made available online.
 The Member further reiterates that they have never actively focused their marketing campaigns to consumers with a Cell C SIM as they are the smallest operator in South Africa and have a history of internal issues.
 The Member alleges they have never derived a notable financial benefit from Cell C Consumers and therefore the Member states that they had actively elected to not make their services available to Cell C consumers.
 This statement is supported by the Member's screenshot provided from their aggregator, which illustrates that they only make an estimated R900 per month from their Cell C database and that they have only have 50 subscribers per month for all their services over the last five years.